Patient's Query

 Hello doctor,

 I am a 26-year-old female with no significant health history.
 I have anxiety, and I had hyperthyroidism in the past.
 I have had an itchy rash for over three months.
 It started as a small patch behind my left knee.
-It happened after having a ring shaped rash on my left thigh.
-I was treated for that with antifungal cream and it went away.
+It happened after having a ring-shaped rash on my left thigh.
+I was treated for that with antifungal cream, and it went away.

 This new rash is completely different.
 I am extremely itchy to the point.
 It is interfering with my life.
 There is no obvious rash unless I have already scratched that area.
 I then get a bunch of small skin-colored bumps.
 Also, after scratching, I often get petechiae and bruising.
 The itch is everywhere but my face.
-I have been waking up wet from sweating even though my bedroom is fairly cold at night.
-A few times I have checked, I had a small fever of around 99.1 Fahrenheit.
+I have been waking up wet from sweating, even though my bedroom is fairly cold at night.
+A few times I checked, I had a small fever of around 99.1 Fahrenheit.
 My doctor puts me on antihistamines (Benadryl at night, Claritin during the day) and steroid cream.
 It has not worked.
 She recently wrote me a prescription for Prednisone, but I am worried that a skin allergy just is not what I have.

 Hi,